 Basic (non-enhanced) EVAP systems were first introduced in the 1970s.
 In 1996, automakers began fitting new vehicles with enhanced systems that can detect a leak, then set a code, such as P0455.

 The system creates a sealed environment designed to capture, store, and purge volatile fuel vapors from the fuel system.

-Your car’s computer controls both the purge and vent valves via electronic solenoids.
-The computer also monitors EVAP system operation, checking for leaks and other issues.
+Your engine control module (ECM) controls both the purge and vent valves via electronic solenoids.
+The ECM also monitors EVAP system operation, checking for leaks and other issues.

 What are the Possible Causes of the P0455 Code?

 Wondering what’s causing the issue?
 Here are some of the possible reasons why you’re getting this OBD-II code: